Advanced Filters

 What are the Advanced Filters in Maica?

-The Advanced Filters in Maica allow you filter through more specific attribute fields for your Appointments, Shifts, Participants or Resources.
+The Advanced Filters in Maica allow you allows you to create highly targeted filters and views of the Planner through filtering specific attribute fields from Appointments, Shifts, Participants or Resources.

 How do you apply an Advanced Filter in Maica?